Families and Residents:

 In addition to screening and obtaining temperatures on all visitors and employees entering the facility, we have also implemented universal mask usage upon entering the facility.

-Staff are required to wear face masks at all times.
+Staff and visitors will be required to wear face masks at all times.

-We will quarantine new or returning residents to further prevent the spread of COVID-19.
+We will follow CDC guidelines regarding quarantining to further prevent the spread of COVID-19.

 We continue to educate staff on preventative measures (e.g. regular hand washing, coughing into a tissue) and precautions (e.g. regularly cleaning common area surfaces).